trexminer/T-Rex/README.md

                                    71 - recommended starting value for most LHR cards Can be set for each GPU separately, e.g.
                                    "lhr-tune": "0,0,71.5,0" - this will set LHR tuning value to 71.5 for the third GPU.
-        --lhr-low-power            [Ethash] Reduces power consumption in LHR mode at a cost of a slightly lower hashrate.
+        --lhr-autotune-mode        [Ethash, Autolykos2] LHR auto-tune mode (default: full).
+Valid values: off  - auto-tune is disabled.
+LHR tune value is fixed during mining, and will not change no matter how often LHR lock is detected down - LHR tune value will decrease if the miner detects LHR lock full - same as "down" but additionally miner will be trying to increase LHR tune value if it's stable on the current LHR tune level --lhr-low-power            [Ethash, Autolykos2] Reduces power consumption in LHR mode at a cost of a slightly lower hashrate.
         --kernel                   [Ethash] Choose CUDA kernel (default: 0).
 Range from 0 to 5.
                                    Set to 0 to enable auto-tuning: the miner will benchmark each kernel and select the fastest.
                                    Can be set to a comma separated list to apply different values to different cards.